lowranceworks/terraform-template/README.md

 <!-- markdownlint-disable -->

 # Terraform Template
-Provides a template to start with when you're ready to create a Terraform project.
+Provides a template to start with when you are ready to create a Terraform project.

 ## Usage